Mercy-nenoh/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that display all the users and their home directories
+Command that find all empty files and directories